Father & Son

-Lou retired from business in 2003, and with his wife, Bobbie, relocated to their vineyard and winery property in Yountville.
-Lou actively partners with his son, Louis Jr., on strategic planning and general management of the vineyard and winery.
+Lou retired from business in 2003, and with his wife, Bobbie, relocated to their vineyard and winery property in Yountville which he co-founded with his son.
+Lou actively partnered with his son, Louis Jr., on strategic planning and general management of the vineyard and winery.
 Both also serve on the blending panel with consulting winemaker Tony Arcudi.
 Lou approves every single final blend – especially Roberta's Reserve, which is named for his adoring wife, Bobbie.

 Louis was born in Marin County, California, and raised in Seattle, Washington.
 In 1994, he graduated from the University of Washington with a degree in economics.
 He was a member of the UW varsity football team from 1989-1991.
 He then moved to Los Angeles, where he was employed as a sound engineer for a prominent feature-film post-production company.

 Louis began his wine career in 1999 when he co-founded Grand Cru Imports LLC with his father, specializing in Bordeaux Cru Classé and Petits Chateaux wines.
 The following year, he moved to Bordeaux to work with the highly respected negociant firm Maison Joanne to learn the intricacies of the Place de Bordeaux (a network of chateau owners, agents, and merchants).